httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 For example, the max-age directive ({{Section 5.2.2.1 of HTTP-CACHING}}) has an integer value; no-store ({{Section 5.2.2.5 of HTTP-CACHING}}) always has a boolean true value, and no-cache ({{Section 5.2.2.4 of HTTP-CACHING}}) has a value that can either be boolean true or a string containing a comma-delimited list of field names.

-Implementations MUST NOT generate values that violate these inferred constraints on the directive's value.
+Implementations MUST NOT generate values that violate these inferred constraints on the cache directive's value.
 In particular, string values whose first character is not alphabetic or "*" MUST be generated as structured Strings, so they are not mistaken for other types.

 Implementations SHOULD NOT consume values that violate these inferred constraints.
 For example, a consuming implementation that coerces a max-age with a decimal value into an integer would behave differently than other implementations, potentially causing interoperability issues.

-Parameters received on directives are to be ignored, unless other handling is explicitly specified.
+Parameters received on cache directives are to be ignored, unless other handling is explicitly specified.

 If a targeted field in a given response is empty, or a parsing error is encountered, that field MUST be ignored by the cache (i.e., it behaves as if the field were not present, likely falling back to other cache-control mechanisms present).